richard-porter/trust-chain-protocol/README.md

 It is the **network-layer extension** of the [Frozen Kernel](https://github.com/richard-porter/frozen-kernel).
 Where the Frozen Kernel governs what a single AI will and won’t do, TCP governs how AI agents authorize each other — and what happens when that authorization chain breaks, drifts, or gets spoofed.

+This repository also houses the **Epistemic Mediation Layer (EML)** — a companion architecture that sits between generation and constraint enforcement, introducing adversarial friction to prevent distorted model output from being delivered as uncontested authority.
+EML and TCP operate at the same architectural tier: both are protocol-layer documents governing behavior above the Frozen Kernel but below output delivery.

-This repository exists because a gap opened that no existing safety framework was designed to address.
+This repository exists because gaps opened that no existing safety framework was designed to address.

 -----